Utkarsh-Jain2199/UJ_Contact_List_FullStackWebApp_Frontend/README.md

 - Back-End: The back-end part of the application can be deployed on Render.com, a cloud platform that simplifies the deployment of web applications and APIs.
 Render supports various server-side programming languages like JavaScript (Node.js), Python, Ruby, and Java.
 It provides an easy-to-use interface for configuring and managing servers, ensuring the smooth operation of the back-end components of the Contacts Manager application.

-By leveraging Vercel and Render.com for front-end and back-end deployment respectively, you can take advantage of specialized hosting platforms that offer simplicity, scalability, and robustness for their respective components.
-This setup allows you to seamlessly deploy and manage both parts of the Contacts Manager Full Stack Web Application.
+By leveraging Vercel and Render.com for front-end and back-end deployment respectively, we can take advantage of specialized hosting platforms that offer simplicity, scalability, and robustness for their respective components.
+This setup allows us to seamlessly deploy and manage both parts of the Contacts Manager Full Stack Web Application.